gabrielebilliciani/ResNet-Oxford-Pet/README.md

 *   Model compression techniques for deployment (Post-Training Quantization and Iterative Pruning).
 *   Model interpretation and visualisation (t-SNE, filter analysis, confusion matrices).

 The notebook can be easily opened and run in Google Colab, via the link at the beginning of the notebook itself, reported here for convenience: https://colab.research.google.com/github/gabrielebilliciani/ResNet-Oxford-Pet/blob/main/CV_project.ipynb.
+The Colab notebook is already set to use a GPU runtime for faster training.

 ## Summary of Results